Unconscious pilot crashes into Gulf of Mexico

 The unconscious pilot of a small private plane flew in circles over the Gulf of Mexico for hours on Thursday, shadowed by two U.S. military jets, before running out of fuel and crashing and sinking into the watery depths, authorities said.

-The twin-engine Cessna landed gently and floated for a time, but then sank in the Gulf where the water is 1,500 feet deep (457 m), the Coast Guard said.
+The twin-engine Cessna landed gently and floated for a time, but then sank in the Gulf where the water is 1,500 feet deep, the Coast Guard said.

-The plane took off from Slidell, Louisiana, en route to Sarasota, Florida, and ended up circling at 20,000 feet (6,000 metres), over Gulf waters, a Federal Aviation Administration spokeswoman said.
+The plane took off from Slidell, Louisiana, en route to Sarasota, Florida, and ended up circling at 20,000 feet, over Gulf waters, a Federal Aviation Administration spokeswoman said.

-The pilot was Dr. Peter Hertzak, a gynaecologist and cosmetic surgeon in Slidell, according to a spokesman in the mayor's office.
+The pilot was Dr. Peter Hertzak, a gynecologist and cosmetic surgeon in Slidell, according to a spokesman in the mayor's office.

 Two F-15 fighter jets sent up to intercept the Cessna because it was flying erratically said the pilot was "unresponsive," and the jets stayed with the plane, said Stacey Knott, a spokeswoman for the North American Aerospace Defense Command in Colorado Springs, Colorado.